bharathsudharsan/Edge2Train/README.md

 2. Although CPUs are faster, they cannot be used as edge devices due to their cost (CPU1 is 200x more costly than MCU4), form factor (5x more area), and energy consumption (7x times).

 3. Since billions of edge devices are MCU-based, it is feasible to train even at lesser speeds.
-Models can rather be trained on the edge using our framework.
+Models can rather be trained on the edge using E2T.

 4. The fastest MCU3 could infer in 0.0036 ms for Iris and 0.1 ms for Digits datasets.

 5. The fastest CPU2 performed the same tasks in  0.004 ms and 0.341 ms.

-6. MCU 3, 4 vs CPUs: MCUs 3, 4 that used our Edge2Train performed unit inference for the digits data (64 features) 3.5x times faster than CPUs.
+6. MCU 3, 4 vs CPUs: MCUs 3, 4 that used our E2T performed unit inference for the digits data (64 features) 3.5x times faster than CPUs.

 ### Train and Infer Energy